Einstein: Hitler is... out of the way.

 - Piggybacking on Hitler: Kane is doing this with Stalin.

-- Reinventing the Wheel: Every time the Allies launch a GPS Satellite, it "somehow" becomes lost after the mission and a new one has to be launched for the Next Mission.
-Either the Satellite was specifically built to only work for the current mission area that you're in OR the people in the Allied Spaced Program "somehow forget" the Satellite after you complete the mission.
+- Reinventing the Wheel: Every time the Allies launch a GPS Satellite, it somehow becomes lost after the mission and a new one has to be launched for the next mission.
+Either the satellite was specifically built to only work for the current mission area that you're in or the people in the Allied Space Program somehow forget the Satellite after you complete the mission.

-- Schizo Tech: The technology is all over the place, with assault rifles from '49, helicopters from '72, and GPS mounted on Sputnik-like satellites.
+- Schizo Tech: The technology is all over the place, with assault rifles from '49, helicopters from '69 and '72, jet fighters from '77, tanks from '80, and GPS mounted on Sputnik-like satellites.
 On a general scale, the tech level is that of 'Nam.

 - Power plants look suspiciously like Battersea Power Station.

-- Kane is very fond of Orwell's 1984: "He who controls the past, commands the future".
+- Kane is very fond of Orwell's Nineteen Eighty-Four: "He who controls the past, commands the future.".
 The quote was also paraphrased in Dune II, the spiritual predecessor of C&C.

 - The PlayStation version includes a cheat that turns all the gems and ore into civilians, with a corresponding quote (which might also be a poke on the Tiberium Saga):

-- Sliding Scale of Silliness Versus Seriousness: Compared to its two sequels in the series, this game retains the most serious tone.
+- Sliding Scale of Silliness vs. Seriousness: Compared to its two sequels in the series, this game retains the more serious tone of the Command & Conquer: Tiberian Series it spawned from.

 - Spiteful A.I.: The computer will sell off all of its structures and send everything at you when it becomes too badly damaged to continue rebuilding and unit production.